Introduction

 8.1 What HYVE Protects Against

-Network-level interception: All traffic is encrypted ChaCha20-Poly1305.
+Network-level interception: All traffic is AEAD-encrypted.
 The relay sees only ciphertext and routing tokens.
-A network observer sees only 512-byte cells with no content or metadata.
+A network observer sees only fixed-size cells with no content or metadata.

 Relay compromise: The relay holds no keys and cannot decrypt any cell.
 A compromised relay can observe routing token usage (which is unlinkable across messages) and can attempt to drop or delay cells.
 It cannot read, modify (AEAD prevents undetected modification), or replay messages.

 Server subpoena: No HYVE server holds any user encryption key, message content, or conversation data.
-The identity server (id.hyveapp.co) holds only public keys and FCM tokens.
+The identity server holds only public keys and push notification tokens.
 A legal order to produce encryption keys against HYVE servers would produce nothing usable.

-Offline device theft: The DEK is protected by KEK_bio (hardware-bound, biometric-gated) XOR KEK_pin (PBKDF2-100k).
-An attacker without the user's biometric cannot extract KEK_bio from the TEE.
+Offline device theft: The data encryption key is protected by two independent hardware- and software-based keys.
+An attacker without the user's biometric cannot extract the hardware-bound key from the secure enclave.

 8.2 What HYVE Does NOT Protect Against

-Any attacker with fewer than K=3 Shamir shares has zero information about the message key, regardless of computational resources.
-This holds unconditionally — no computational assumption required.
+Any attacker with fewer than the K reconstruction threshold of Shamir shares has zero information about the message key, regardless of computational resources.
+This is an unconditional information-theoretic guarantee derived from the mathematical properties of polynomial evaluation in a finite field.

 Replicable Advantage

 The fundamental commercial advantage of HYVE over QKD is deployability.
-Achieving quantum-analogous security properties requires:
+Achieving quantum-inspired security properties requires:

 QKD Requirements